 - Marriage certificate

-- A certified copy of your military record if you have served in any country’s armed forces
+- A certified copy of the applicant's military record if they have served in any country’s armed forces

 - Police certificates

-- A copy of the identity page of your current, valid passport
+- A copy of the identity page of the foreign national’s current, valid passport

 - Two (2) passport-sized photographs